Effective from 25th May 2018

 We make every effort to ensure we protect your personal information and we never share your email address or any other personal information with any third party companies or marketing companies.

-Web Design and Marketing Ireland fully complies with the General Data Protection Regulation (GDPR) EU legislation, which is applicable to all EU citizens.
+Web Design & marketing fully complies with the General Data Protection Regulation (GDPR) EU legislation, which is applicable to all EU citizens.

 How we use your data.

 In order for us to register your domain and hosting it will be necessary to collect your email address, name, address and phone number.
 These details will then be submitted to our hosting provider and the IEDR.
 The IEDR and our hosting provider are both based in Ireland and are fully GDPR compliant.